-It's come back again, it's not gonna go away.
-So Claire will just have to put up with that.
-So we got a sudden onset of this or unilateral radicular leg pain which becomes bilateral without cauda equina symptoms.
-Actually, we've got bilateral symptoms, surely bilateral symptoms is the cue.

-Precisely that.
-So the patient comes to you on their first appointment.
+just come back again, it's not gonna go away.
+So Clairol just have to put up with that.
+Right?
+So okay, so we got a sudden onset of this or unilateral ridiculous leg pain which becomes bilateral without quarter Aquinas symptoms.
+Yes.
+Actually, we've got bilateral symptoms or surely bilateral symptoms is the is the cube precisely that so that patient comes to you on their first appointment.
 They've got unilateral symptoms, they contact you two days later and say, I'm starting to feel the pain in the other leg now.
-That should be the instant red flag that you think right, okay, off, you go to a&e.
-But what's worth noting and, you know, I've read a lot around the subject is that up to 50% of patients with radiologically defined cauda equina syndrome will only have unilateral leg pain.
-So bilateral leg pain is important because it is a strong indicator that there is a cauda equina compression likely.
-But don't assume that because they only have unilateral leg pain that that rules cauda equina out, it certainly doesn't and, according to the literature in up to 50% of cases, there may only be unilateral leg pain.

-Turning that literature around, of those people who are referred for urgent investigation because they have bilateral pain.
-How many turn out not to have cauda equina?
+That should be the instant red flag that you think right.
+Okay, off, you go to a&e.
+But what's worth noting and, you know, I've read a lot around the subject is that up to 50% of patients with cord radiologically defined cord recliner syndrome will only have unilateral leg pain.
+So bilateral leg pain is important because it is a strong indicator that there is a cord require compression likely.
+But don't assume that because they only have unilateral leg pain that that rules, quarter recliner, it certainly doesn't end, according to the literature and up to 50% of cases.
+There may only be unilateral leg pain, turning that literature around of those people who are referred for urgent investigation because they have bilateral bilateral pain.
+How many turns out not to have called require single fingers?

-Single figures.
-It's very rare.
-But again, it comes back to the timing, it's important that you get it right because if you don't the consequences are catastrophic for the patients and for you.
-So anything that raises that index of suspicion is an overused phrase, but if anything that raises your indexes suspicion should trigger an action.
+It's very, very, it is very rare.
+But you've again, it comes back to the timing, it's important that you get it right because if you don't the consequences are catastrophic for for the patients and for you.
+So anything that raises that index of suspicion is an overused phrase.
+But if anything that raises your indexes, suspicion should trigger an action.
 And we'll talk about what those actions might be.

-And we talked before we went on air, we talked about the awareness of GPs of this because for many people, we might be writing to a GP or we might of course be writing or we're contacting somebody in a&e.
-But are they now sufficiently aware of this that they would take a letter seriously that says, I'm worried about cauda equina syndrome?
+And we talked before we went before we went on air, we talked about the awareness of the of GPS of this because for many people, we might be writing to a GP or we might of course be writing to a we're contacting somebody in a&e.
+But all they now sufficiently aware of is that they would take a letter seriously that says I'm worried about cord recliner syndrome.

 I think there's two answers to that question.
-One is that if you suspect that a patient had cauda equina, you wouldn't be going to the GP you'd be going more direct route to an emergency care facility.
+One is that if you suspect to the patient had caught recliner, you wouldn't be going to the GP you'd be going more direct route to an emergency care facility.

-Would you put a blue light on?
+Now you blue light on?
+No,